Skip to main content

 Cost

-Includes full-time Latter-day Saint undergraduate tuition (costs higher for graduate and non–Latter-day Saint students), housing, admission to program-related activities and historical sites, transportation to program locations, group field trips, and international health insurance coverage.
+Includes full-time Latter-day Saint undergraduate tuition (higher for graduate and non–Latter-day Saint students); housing, admission to program-related activities and historical sites; transportation to program locations, group field trips, and international health insurance coverage.

-Does not include international airfare (program begins in London and ends in Rome, both of which are major international travel hubs), preparation course tuition, most meals, passport fees, or personal expenses.
+Does not include international airfare (program begins in London and ends in Stockholm—major international travel hubs), preparation course tuition, most meals, passport fees, or personal expenses.

 Scroll NAVY BIG-01.svg